fredwu/fredwu.me-v3/src/pages/blog/2017-08-27-coding-and-learning-should-never-stop-open.md

 The bulk of Crawler as well as the entirety of OPQ were built in the past month or so.
 I hope some people will benefit from having these libraries around.
 And, I hope people also enjoyed me sharing my experience, and perhaps be inspired to start sharing more too.

 I will leave you all with a Chinese saying: [滴水石穿](https://chinese.yabla.com/chinese-english-pinyin-dictionary.php?define=%E6%BB%B4%E6%B0%B4%E7%A9%BF%E7%9F%B3).
-The literal translation is “dripping water penetrates the stone”, and what it means is “ **constant perseverance yields success** ”.
+The literal translation is "dripping water penetrates the stone", and what it means is "**constant perseverance yields success**".